Military history of Japan: Japan's militaristic heritage

 Our nation is a nation of arms.
 The land to the west [China] is a nation of letters.
 Nations of letters value the pen.
 Nations of arms value the sword.
 That's the way it has been from the beginning...
 Our country and theirs are separated from one another by hundreds of miles, our customs are completely different, the temperaments of our people are dissimilar – so how could we possibly share the same Way?
 (Nakamura 1843 cited in Watanabe 2012: 285).

 The Meiji Restoration consolidated the political system under the Emperor of Japan with practical abilities.
-The shogun and daimyo were abolished.
+The shōgun and daimyō were abolished.
 Their domains were returned to the emperor.
 Power was mainly transferred to a group of people called the Meiji oligarchy and the Genrō who helped restore imperial power.
 The Genrō were retired senior statesmen and informal advisers to the emperor.
 All Genrō except Saionji Kinmochi were descendants of medium or lower ranking samurai families from Satsuma and Chōshū.
-They were instrumental in overthrowing the Tokugawa Shogunate in the Boshin War (1868–1869).
+They were instrumental in overthrowing the Tokugawa shōgunate in the Boshin War (1868–1869).

 In 1873, Emperor Meiji abolished the samurai class in favor of a western-style conscripted army.
 They lost their privileges such as the only class allowed to wield weapons.
 Many samurai volunteered as soldiers, and many advanced to be trained as officers.
 Much of the Imperial Japanese Army officer class was of samurai origin, and were highly motivated, disciplined, and exceptionally trained.
 Many samurai were literate and well-educated.
 Such as Baron Sadao Araki who served as the Minister of Education and Iwasaki Yatarō who founded Mitsubishi in 1870.
 So most leaders in Japanese society during the Meiji period (military, politics and business) were ex-samurai or descendants of samurai.
 They shared a set of values and outlooks.
 This caused Japanese militarism to dominate the political and social life of the Empire of Japan.
-The military class has arguably been the de facto rulers of Japan for about 753 years from 1192 until 1945, starting with the first shogun until the last ex-samurai politicians.
+The military class has arguably been the de facto rulers of Japan for about 753 years from 1192 until 1945, starting with the first shōgun until the last ex-samurai politicians.
 The 1947 constitution transformed Japan into a pacifist country.
 The former soldiers gained other professions such as salaryman.
 Douglas MacArthur was dubbed the (外人将軍, Gaijin Shōgun) for being the military governor of Japan from 1945 to 1951.

 In modern Japan, the warrior heritage is remembered and revered.
 For example, famous samurai and soldiers in literature (e.g. Miyamoto Musashi, Hiroo Onoda), festivals (Shingen-ko Festival), martial arts, movies, entertainment, art and feudal castles.
 Cultural practices like the Japanese tea ceremony, monochrome ink painting, Japanese rock gardens and poetry such as the death poem are associated with the samurai and were adopted by warrior patrons throughout the centuries (1200–1600).
 There are influential Japanese people in business and politics who are descendants of samurai families.
 The ideals of the samurai and bushido are integral parts of Japanese culture.
 The ideologies that originated from Japan's military class are adapted and utilized when necessary.